 Most users report less flexibility on price when negotiating with Dell, though with larger, consistent customers they’re typically willing to cut more of a deal.
 In years past dell was more affordable, but the price differences are much less clear cut these days.

 HPE is usually more flexible on price, though initial quotes are similar to Dell in most cases.
+In most cases your relationship with the vendor will be the more important factor.

 If you’re a longstanding customer with either one of the two companies or you have trade-ins, you’ll probably be able to get a much better deal.